 Buying goods and services is usually an easy process for an individual.
 But for a business—purchasing those same goods and services can be a lot more complicated.

-Finance departments have to deal with large quantities of cash and supplies.
+Finance departments in organizations of all sizes have to deal with large quantities of cash and supplies.
 They have to manage multiple vendors and make serious budgetary decisions every day.
 And these decisions can directly impact a company’s bottom line.